splunk/observability-workshop/content/en/oncall/docs/incident_lifecycle/manage_incidents.md

 ---

-That completes this introduction to Splunk On-Call, but feel free to checkout the more advanced modules which will be published in the coming weeks in the **Optional Modules** section.
-These will cover topics such as:

-* Reporting
-* Using the API
-* Webhooks
-* Alert Rules Engine
-* Maintenance Mode
+That completes this introduction to Splunk On-Call!